 a.
 We have the right to suspend performance of any or all of our obligations under the Agreement.

 b.
-We may suspend service under a customer contract without notice and without any liability for loss and without prejudice to our rights under the customer contract or at law if:
+We may suspend service under a customer contract without any liability for loss and without prejudice to our rights under the customer contract or at law if:

 (i) we suspect that Your service has been accessed without authority, or the integrity of the Your service has been compromised;

 (ii) we suspect that Your service has been used for unlawful purposes;

 (iii) You have not paid money You owe us;